craig-day/rtl_that_string/README.md

   config.parallel_threshold = 5000

   # Number of threads to use when parallel processing.
 Set either this or
-  # :parallel_processes, not both.
+  # parallel_processes, not both.
   config.parallel_threads = nil

-  # Number of processes to use when parallel processing
+  # Number of processes to use when parallel processing.
+Set either this
+  # or parallel_threads, not both.
   config.parallel_processes = nil

   # Number of characters to look at for bidi processing